 Philosophical Studies is an interdisciplinary, collegiate group for promoting pragmatic and scholarly studies of knowledge-human interfaces.
 It is an alliance of experienced lecturers, researchers and supervisors representing diverse research interests interrogating the relationship between conceptual frameworks and the arts, culture, the environment, ethics, metaphysics, religion, science and society.
 Its chief aim is to initiate and structure the academic programme, funding, and implementation of such studies, e.g. via seminars, research papers and meetings, degree programmes, and links with other institutions.

-In particular, Philosophical Studies is the home of the BA and MPhil degree programmes in Philosophical Studies of Knowledge and Human Interests.
+In particular, Philosophical Studies is the home of the BA and MPhil degree programmes in Philosophy.
 Each year more than 30 students enrol on the Single Honours Programme which embodies an innovative educational approach in the context-driven, personalised project.

-Over the last 5 years in the National Student Survey, Philosophical Students rated both the student experience and the teaching on the course extremely highly.
+Over the last 5 years in the National Student Survey, Philosophy Students rated both the student experience and the teaching on the course extremely highly.

 Our Knowledge and Human Interests BA Honours is ranked 16th for UK Philosophy courses in the 2015 Guardian University Guide.

 Philosophical Studies at Newcastle is a novel educational initiative in personalised learning and a unique aspect of this course is that our students engage in a context-driven project chosen by themselves, using it as a vehicle both for developing a personal portfolio of skills and also acquiring knowledge that is relevant and salient for today’s world.